-- 3.2.2 Establish program specific policy for the conduct and administration of graduate programs.
+3.2.2 Establish program specific policy for the conduct and administration of graduate programs.

-- 3.2.3 Establish programmatic criteria for admission to the offered graduate degree programs.
+3.2.3 Establish programmatic criteria for admission to the offered graduate degree programs.

 3.2.5 Establish eligibility criteria for program-administered awards, fellowships, scholarships, assistantships, and other forms of financial aid as well as make such awards.